Website Vision Preparatory Charter School

 - Deliver clear, concise, objective-driven lessons daily while effectively and respectfully communicating scholar progress with scholars, families and administration.

 - Implement the key elements of the teaching taxonomy outlined in the book, Teach Like a Champion.

 - Work as a team with other grade level teachers to implement standards-aligned curriculum (including: daily instructional activities, do nows, exit tickets, homework, quizzes, tests, and interim assessments).

 - Meet weekly with the School Director or Principal to debrief or discuss most current classroom observation.

 - Based on weekly debriefs, implement changes in instruction, assessment and/or planning.

-- Collaborate with other teachers, and the Scholar Supports Coordinator (Special Education) to ensure all scholars’ academic needs and documented individual accommodations are being met.
+- Collaborate with Lead Teachers and the Scholar Supports Coordinator (Special Education) to ensure all scholars’ academic needs and documented individual accommodations are being met.

 - Meet and plan during all scheduled grade level meeting times each week to ensure consistency, to plan for scholar support, and to ensure academic rigor.